py-sdl/py-sdl2/doc/modules/sdl2ext_window.rst

      Window.DEFAULTPOS = (10, 10)

-   The created Window is hidden by default, which can be overriden at the time of creation by providing other SDL window flags through the *flags* parameter.
+   The created Window is hidden by default, which can be overridden at the time of creation by providing other SDL window flags through the *flags* parameter.
 The default flags for creating Window instances can be adjusted through the ``DEFAULTFLAGS`` class variable. ::